streetcoder/streetcoder/README.md

 - **Next.js Portfolio** – A modern personal portfolio to showcase my work and blog.
   Stack: Next.js, Tailwind CSS, MDX

-- **AI SaaS (WIP)** – Building a tool for coaches and therapists to generate smart client notes using AI.

 ---

 ## 📚 Currently Learning